 Owen offers a wealth of cultural and lived experience that is able to bring difficult topics to life in a compassionate and heartfelt manner.

-Ryan Lovett is an award-winning Town Councillor, TEDx Speaker, Founder and Chair to C.L.E.A.N; a free environmental scheme used within Lincolnshire, a Litter Hero Ambassador for Keep Britain Tidy, an active affiliate of IEMA; a world leading membership organisation committed to global sustainability and has appeared on local and regional radio representing a variety of organisations and local government.
+Ryan Lovett is an award-winning Town Councillor, TEDx Speaker, Founder and Chair to C.L.E.A.N; a free environmental scheme used within Lincolnshire, a Litter Hero Ambassador for Keep Britain Tidy, and has appeared on local and regional radio representing a variety of organisations and local government.

-Ryan’s a dynamic down to earth leader, listener (mentor) and public speaker being able to connect to a diverse range of ages and audiences.
-Ryan also offers visits to schools for educational workshops and talks on the environment and how we can better understand our footprint with litter.
+Ryan’s a dynamic down to earth leader, listener, mentor and public speaker being able to connect to a diverse range of ages and audiences.
+Ryan also offers visits to schools for educational workshops or talks on the environment and how we can better understand our footprint with litter.